MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sfu/storage-firmware-update-driver.md

 ComponentIDs = StorageIHVabcd-firmware-update
 ```

-In the INF sample above, `ComponentIDs = StorageIHVabcd-firmware-update` indicates that the child device will have a hardware ID of **SWC\StorageIHVabcd-firmware-update**.
+In this INF sample, `ComponentIDs = StorageIHVabcd-firmware-update` indicates that the child device will have a hardware ID of **SWC\StorageIHVabcd-firmware-update**.
 When installed, this INF creates the following device hierarchy:

 ![I N F device hierarchy.](images/inf-device-hierarchy.png)